International Investors' Guide

 This one is simpler than it sounds -- and it all begins and ends with working with the right people.
 Having an attorney you can trust is essential here, as it is the attorney’s job to investigate the title, tax status and other fine points of the Manhattan apartment you hope to purchase.
 If you are working with the right attorney, everything should be explained to you in detail, and the entire apartment-buying process should be transparent and comprehensible.
 And if you need help finding the right New York real estate attorney -- or the right appraiser, surveyor, mortgage banker or any of the other players involved in the Manhattan apartment-purchase process -- your real estate agent should be able to put you in touch with one.

+The Manhattan apartment I want to buy has a tax-abatement.
+What does that mean?
 There are a number of tax incentives in New York City that can come into play on a Manhattan apartment purchase, and a good financial advisor and real estate agent should be able to explain the tax benefits of any apartment listing.
 If you’re searching for a new construction condominium, there’s a good chance that the condo development participates in New York City’s Tax Exemption Program.
 For condominium conversions, apartments can have the J-51 tax abatement; new construction condominiums have 421-A tax abatements -- the most common tax abatement in New York City real estate -- or a 421-G tax abatement.
 A 421-A tax abatement benefits apartment buyers by phasing tax exemptions over the course of a 10-year period, with a 100% exemption from real estate taxes on the first two years of home-ownership, and abatements decreasing by 20% every two years until, by the 11th year of ownership, the apartment owner is paying the full real estate tax amount.
 Apartments with a 421-G tax abatement -- which is available only to apartments south of Murray Street, primarily in Manhattan’s Financial District -- enjoy even more generous terms, with tax benefits phased in over a period of 14 years.
 Other abatements can provide up to 25 years of tax relief.
 Given New York City’s real estate taxes, any tax abatement is helpful, especially coming on the heels of the expensive process of purchasing a Manhattan apartment.
 A qualified real estate agent should be able to explain your tax abatement with you, and put you in touch with a financial advisor who can help you get the most out of your tax abatement.

 “Closing cost” is a catch-all term used to describe the myriad of one-time fees that come with buying an apartment in Manhattan.
 While a Manhattan co-op apartment will have different closing costs than a Manhattan condominium, both carry with them considerable closing costs -- costs which can range up to 8% of the final apartment purchase type, depending on the circumstances.
 Among the constants for any Manhattan apartment purchase are attorney’s fees (generally between $1,500 and $2,000 dollars), taxes -- from a 1% “mansion tax” on apartment listings above $1 million to New York City and State transfer taxes of the sort discussed above, which can range up to nearly 1.5% of the purchase cost -- as well as a move-in deposits of up to $1,000.
 Mortgage taxes and title insurance fees, among others, impact Manhattan condominium buyers only, while Manhattan co-op buyers have to deal with various co-op fees and bank fees.